markferdo/markferdo.github.io/_posts/2025-08-11-Build-&-Install-Linux-kernel.md

 sudo reboot
 ~~~

 Then you can select the kernel from the GRUB menu.
-Newly installed kernel you can find in the Advanced option for Ubuntu.
+The newly installed kernel can be found in the ***Advanced option for Ubuntu**.

-After reboot run this
+After reboot, run this

 ~~~
 uname -r
 ~~~

-You can check kernel version.
+You can check the kernel version.